 June and July are the months when local Sacramento photographers go crazy about the lotus flowers at the William Land Park.
 Although I have photographed many for the third year in a row, I am finding it difficult to pick one I would like to share.
 However, I do feel a little more enthusiastic about the photos I took of the lotus leaves dancing in the wind.
-It will be a nice addition to my Chloroplast portfolio.
+It will be a nice addition to my leaf portfolio.

 Summer is a low time for photography.
 Harsh light, long days, heat waves, haze, expensive gasoline, expensive lodging, crowds, fire, smoke.
 I long for the soft light of the autumn, the cool, clear and clean air.

 Tips: Unlike the leaves in two of my previous posts, Anatomy of a monocot leaf and Branching patterns, which were illuminated from behind with the help of a speed-light, the lotus leaf above was completely illuminated from behind by the sun.
 The wind was blowing on the leaves and they were dancing with it.
 I used a fast shutter speed to freeze their movement.